OKSDGIT/RepoPBL/CasosPBL/2021/en/Task02/Task02-CSP-Report.md

     - Essential to achieving the overall objective, this knowledge involves understanding and applying the principles of Turing Machines to model the solution for traffic categorization and analysis.

 - **Requirements Analysis:**
-    - Necessary to accurately identify and formalize the needs of DERBA technicians, ensuring that system requirements are well understood and properly implemented.
+    - Necessary to accurately identify and formalize the needs of Department of Transport Infrastructure technicians, ensuring that system requirements are well understood and properly implemented.

 - **Analytical and Critical Thinking (FPK):**
     - Fundamental for planning and developing the solution, enabling students to analyze available information, evaluate alternative strategies, and propose approaches that balance accuracy and efficiency.